Bulgarian Bombshell Yanita Yancheva Flaunts Killer Abs In Crop Top & Undies

 She also said that the most important thing anyone could do to get an incredible booty was to do exercises that isolate the muscles.

-Yanita’s boyfriend, Tavi Castro, also likes to workout.
-The couple share a daughter.
+Yanita’s boyfriend, Tavi Castro, also likes to work out.
+The couple shares a daughter.

 Fans wanting to keep up with Yanita can follow her Instagram account.